26 January 2009

 A Poetical Reading of the Psalms of David (1985)

-Eventually learning to teach, to prepare materials to base a class on, it was no stretch to continue writing at home at three AM after the books arrived.
-This resulted in a manuscript in about three months called A Poetical Reading of the Psalms of David, considered as poems with poetic research, finished the day before our first son Aeyrie was born, made available then in proof.
-Those literature classes also produced Between the Bath and the Body's End: Socrates Breaks the Decorum of Death, investigations of a "Shakespearean" Psalm 46 and the Season of Troy's War.
+Eventually learning to prepare materials to base a class on, it was no stretch to continue writing at home at three AM after the books arrived.
+This resulted in a manuscript in about three months called A Poetical Reading of the Psalms of David where the Psalms were considered as poems with poetic research.
+This was finished the day before our first son Aeyrie was born, made available then in proof.
+Those literature classes also produced Between the Bath and the Body's End: Socrates Breaks the Decorum of Death, the very first of more than twenty pieces that ensued in the fine elimae, and also, A Shakespeare Code in Psalm 46 (19-25), executed from sources at the SMU rare book room, and finally the Season of Troy's War, which has not yet appeared.
 Some of Poetical Reading circulated.
-Mystical Quarterly rejected a take, but one of its referees, Elémire Zolla, translated it into Italian as Pianta celeste o stella terrestre: il retroterra biblico nel rapporto tra piante e stelle and published in his Rome journal, Conosceza religiosa (1983).
+Mystical Quarterly rejected a take, but one of its referees, ElĂ©mire Zolla, translated it into Italian as Pianta celeste o stella terrestre: il retroterra biblico nel rapporto tra piante e stelle (tr.
+2018) and published in his Rome journal, Conosceza religiosa (1983).
 Psalm 1 occurred as "New Species" in Epiphany (Fall, 1987).
 A second effort with Psalms 8 and 16 at MQ was accepted, but that editor wrote a year and a half later to say the magazine would fold.
-Publisher Peter Lang offered to do it whole, but wanted $1500 subvention.
-It was then put under the tutelage of Maimonides and meditative reproduction begun.
-A few copies remained of the original in softcover proof at $20.
+Publisher Peter Lang offered to do the whole ms., but wanted $1500 subvention.
+It was then put under the tutelage of Maimonides and meditated.
+A few copies remain of the original in softcover proof at $20.

 No comments: